INFORMATION FOR PARENTS

 We also have Safe Scouting Cards for all Adults Volunteers to follow

-Our Scout Group is a Registered Charity which needs income to support the running costs.
+Our Scout Group is a Registered Charity which needs income to support the running costs of the Scout Group.
 Below briefly outlines what these are.
+Scouting itself is very good value for money.

-How much do Term Fee’s cost - Before your child’s investiture we ask for a one time £10 Membership Fee.
-You will then need to purchase a Uniform locally from Melton Sports.
-Afterwards (Currently under review) we collect Term Fees which can be £10 Monthly Instalments, x2 £20 Half Termly or one £40 Full Payment to whichever suits yourself.
-Important Please read the current above information Letter regarding Term Fees.
+How much do Term Fee’s cost - We collect Term Fees which can be £10 Monthly Instalments, x2 £20 Half Termly or one £40 Full Payment to whichever suits yourself.

 Outgoings: The big cost is the Yearly National, Regional, County, District Membership Fee per Child..
 Our other main cost is the weekly hire of our meeting place, plus other costs that include general running of our Scout Group and to support the effective running of our three Sections.

-If you are interested in finding out more how our Scout Group runs we are alway open to new parents joining our Scout Group Executive Committee that meet 3 times a year and the yearly Group AGM.
+If you are interested in finding out more how our Scout Group runs we are alway open to new parents joining our Scout Group Trustee Board that meet 3 times a year and the yearly Group AGM.